alronnaldan/ptpfreeleech/README.md

   "minsize": -1, // Minimum size in megabytes.
 Set to -1 for unlimited.
   "maxsize": -1, // Maximum size in megabytes.
 Set to -1 for unlimited.
   "discord": "", // Discord webhook URI.
 Optional.
-  "autodownload": "" // Automatically download .torrent files in a specified path.
+  "autodownload": "", // Automatically download .torrent files in a specified path.
 Optional.
+  "request_time": 60 // Set how often to check the site for new freeleech items.
+Defaults to 1 minute.
 }
 ```